Benefits of Having a Nursing BSN Degree

 Employers Prefer Hiring BSN-Prepared Nurses

-The American Association of Colleges of Nursing (AACN) considers a BSN the minimum preparation for RNs due to their higher skill level.
+One of the primary BSN benefits is that a bachelor’s degree sets you up to have better job prospects.
+The American Association of Colleges of Nursing (AACN) considers a BSN the minimum preparation for RNs because of their higher skill level.
 More and more, employers prefer or require RNs to have earned a BSN.
-A 2020 AACN survey found that more than 41% of hospitals and facilities require new RN hires to hold BSNs.
-The survey also showed that more than 82% of employers strongly prefer hiring BSN program graduates.
+A 2022 AACN survey found that more than 27% of hospitals and facilities require new RN hires to hold BSNs.
+The survey also showed that more than 71% of employers strongly prefer hiring BSN program graduates.
 It’s also worth noting that many acute care hospitals and public health agencies will only hire BSN nurses.

 BSN-Prepared Nurses Lead to Improved Patient Outcomes